incubyte/genbi-data-engine/README.md

 ### Frontend
 - User-friendly interface for database connections
 - Natural language query interface with suggested examples
-- Results display with tabbed views for data, SQL, and explanations
+- Results display with tabbed views for data, visualizations, and SQL
+- Smart data visualization system that automatically selects appropriate chart types
+- Customizable charts with interactive controls
-- Export functionality for query results
+- Export functionality for query results and visualizations
 - Saved connections and queries management
 - Responsive design for both desktop and mobile use